New Music for Baby Boomers: 7 Great Artists You May Not Know

 Gov't Mule is a southern rock jam band.
 Guitarist, Warren Haynes and bassist, Allen Woody of The Allman Brothers Band are the founding fathers of the band.

 They released their debut album, Gov't Mule, in 1995, and have made nine more studio albums since then.
 Gov't Mule tours widely, across the U.S. They have become a fixture at music festivals such as Bonnaroo, and the New Orleans Jazzfest.

-The first time I heard them, they opened for The Steve Miller Band at the brand new Sacramento Amphitheater.
+The first time I heard them, they opened for The Steve Miller Band at the brand new Sacramento Amphitheater in the year 2000.
 Even though I thought their name was kind of strange, I never forgot it.

 Gov't Mule - Thorazine Shuffle